vimlet/eon/eon-framework/docs/release/tutorial/entries/[3]Core Introduction.md

 ## Programmatically

-The programmatic approach is preferred when vComet components need to be added or modified on the fly, to achieve this simply create them using the vanilla DOM API.
+The programmatic approach is preferred when eon components need to be added or modified on the fly, to achieve this simply create them using the vanilla DOM API.

 ```[html]
 <script>